dclee131/PowerFlowCVXRS/README.md

 This code provides a Julia+JuMP based implementation for solving the AC Optimal Power Flow problem with Sequential Convex Restriction.
 The algorithm solves a sequence of convex optimization, in particular QCQP, to compute the optimal operating point.

+You can find implementations of convex restrictions for other problems such as MPC, Neural Network and Robotics in the project page.

 ### Installation Requirements

 The script has been tested in Julia v1.1.